 Become a Patron of Ask Leo! and go ad-free!

-Can you guess the most frequently asked question on Ask Leo?
+My most frequently asked question

 The question I get asked most often is this: “Can you recover my Hotmail password for me?”